-This chapter presents optical properties of aerosols measurements from the Sverdrup station in Ny-Ålesund particularly aerosol optical depth (AOD) measurements in 2005.
-The measurements are discussed in relation to observations of chemical constituents and transport into the region and compared to the AOD measurements in the period 2002-2005.
+This chapter presents optical properties of aerosols measured at the Sverdrup station in Ny-Ålesund in the period 2002-2006.
+The measurements are discussed in relation to observations of chemical constituents and transport into the region in 2006.

-3.4.2 Location and experimental details 2005
+3.3.2 Location and experimental details 2006